crunchy-devops/jenkins-pic/FIRST_JOBS.md

 We are going to set up our first jobs

 ## echo "Test"
-Go to jenkins, select New Item
+Go to jenkins dashboard, select New Item
 Type a name my_first_job, hit freestyle and OK
 select build Execute a shell
 type ```echo "test"```